zhenry9/mrb-docs/docs/source/menu/beer/peaklet-porter.rst

 .. figure:: /_static/beer/peaklet-pint.jpg
    :width: 300

 The Peaklet Porter has been one of our most successful beers, with 3 wins in 2024.
 It is very dark in color, with a roasted malt flavor provided primarily by the black, brown, and crystal malts.
-The hops are just for bittering.
+And a mild hop bitterness to balance a subtle malty sweetness.

 Awards
 ~~~~~~